ragoragino/npmsle/Readme.md

 ## Getting Started

-The library provides functionality for estimating Vasicek process with an analytical method and NPMSLE on simulated or empirical data.
+The library provides functionality for estimating Vasicek process with an analytical method and the NPMSLE on simulated or empirical data.
-It also provides functionality for estimating 3-D process (with Vasicek process as a base incorporated to the slightly adjusted Heston stochastic volatility model), also with a simulated or empirical counterparts.
+It also provides functionality for estimating a 3-D process, with Vasicek process as a base incorporated to the slightly adjusted Heston stochastic volatility model, also with simulated and empirical counterparts.
 The final option is provided as a replication of the original jump-diffusion process presented in the paper, section 4.1.2.

 ### Prerequisites